Key staff

 Dr Jennifer Walsh

-Jennifer is a trained general paediatrician from Ireland who came to Melbourne in 2008.
-She has completed an MD entitled "Neuroimaging and Neurobehaviour in Moderate and Late Preterm Infants".
-She works as a Consultant in the Neonatal Intensive and Special Care nurseries and with the Paediatric Infant Perinatal Emergency Retrieval (PIPER) service at the Royal Children's Hospital.
+Jennifer is a trained general paediatrician from Ireland who came to Melbourne in 2008 before completing peer review in neonatal medicine.
+She completed an MD entitled "Neuroimaging and Neurobehaviour in Moderate and Late Preterm Infants".
+She currently works as a Consultant in the Neonatal Intensive and her main research focus is on the care of the Tiny Baby and quality improvement initiatives that standardise the care of this vulnerable cohort.

 Amir Zayegh